militaryinvestor/militaryinvestor.github.io/_posts/2021-09-14-Follow-the-Market.md

 > “I think a lot of people are trying to get clever and time the market.
 The reality is, it’s time in the market, not timing the market.”
 > Bank of America Vice Chairman, Keith Banks

 With this in mind, it is most important to invest early.  **Time in the market is more important than timing the market.**  If you have a long time before you are retiring, you should be investing early and often.
 If you haven’t already, start by investing automatically every month.
-If you are still in the military, make sure you are investing part of your paycheck into TSP every month ([follow the instructions in Step 3 in this post](https://militaryinvestor.org/2021/08/23/the-step-by-step-guide-to-passive-military-investing/)) and/or into a Roth IRA.
+If you are still in the military, make sure you are investing part of your paycheck into TSP every month ([follow the instructions in Step 3 in this post](https://www.militaryinvestor.org/Step-by-Step-Guide-to-Passive-Military-Investing/)) and/or into a Roth IRA.
 If you are using a Roth IRA, buy no-load, low-cost index funds.

-**FIX LINK**

 The trick is to continue to buy and hold index funds every month… even if the market is down.
 When the market is down, stocks go on sale.
 When the market is up, your investments will continue to grow in value.
 Either way, you have to dedicate yourself to saving and investing in your future wealth.
 If you build a solid investment plan and then stick to it, you are preparing to win over the long term.